Zorlin/torrust-installer-mac/README.md

 ssh-copy-id example.com
 ```

-Add your Torrust server to the **inventory** file (replace example.com with your server's address/domain name).
+Add your Torrust server to the **inventory** file.

 ```
-echo example.com >> inventory/hosts
+echo localhost >> inventory/hosts
 ```

-Create a "host variables folder" where you will set keys, passwords, URLs and other settings (again, replace example.com with your server's address/domain name).
+Create a "host variables folder" where you will set keys, passwords, URLs and other settings.

 ```
-mkdir inventory/host_vars/example.com
+mkdir inventory/host_vars/localhost
 ```

-Create a variable file in that folder with all the basic configuration needed to start your tracker (paste this whole block, then open inventory/host_vars/example.com/vars.yml in an editor and change it as needed)
+Create a variable file in that folder with all the basic configuration needed to start your tracker (paste this whole block, then open inventory/host_vars/localhost/vars.yml in an editor and change it as needed)

 ```
-cat > inventory/host_vars/example.com/vars.yml << EOF
+cat > inventory/host_vars/localhost/vars.yml << EOF
 ---
-# Variables used for example.com
+# Variables used for localhost

 # Set URLs for the site and tracker
-your_domain: "example.com"
+your_domain: "localhost"
 # Leave this setting as-is to make your tracker use the same URL as your site.
 tracker_url: "{{ your_domain }}"